callumolive/HIST1900-notes/docs/index.md

 ### [Hello World](https://youtu.be/fJ_nXc6D1wE)

 This website will be my note taking on the course _History Of The Internet,_ in semester 2 here at Carleton University.
-This website will be periodically updated with new atomic and source notes, sources, and various other possible connections I may or may not make, (You'll have to come back later to see what happens...)
+This website will be periodically updated with new atomic and source notes, sources, and various other possible connections I may or may not make, (You'll have to come back later to see what happens...).
+The notes you'll find here are primarily based on lateral or tertiary ideas and concepts from class.
+These ideas are then expanded more to create connections that may not have arisen otherwise.

 Below are links giving you a way into my various types of notes, but an even better place to start is the [index](https://callumolive.github.io/HIST1900-notes/A.%20Index/)
 Hopefully you leave with a new perspective or some new information, the goal here is always to learn!